thomasENS/Numerosity_in_CNNs/README.md

 python3 src/Network_Units_Number_Selectivity/compute_tuning_curves.py
 ```

-To perform the coarse-grained generalization on our photo-realistic stimuli but using only features representation from the numerosity-selective units _**as in Fig 4.C**_, run :
+To perform the coarse-grained generalization on our photo-realistic stimuli but using only feature representations from the numerosity-selective units _**as in Fig 4.C**_, run :

 ```shell
 python3 src/CNN_Analysis/coarse_grained_numerosity_decoding_using_number_neurons.py